How to Season Your Cast Iron Pan

 Cleaning Cast Iron

-There is multiple levels of “cleaning” cast iron.
+There are multiple levels of “cleaning” cast iron.
 There are cast iron pots and pans that need to be sandblasted and those that need fire pitted and then there are those like the ones I am writing about here.
 The ones that are serviceable but need to be seasoned with maybe a little scrubbing to get it ready.
 Unless you have an heirloom or collectible cast iron pot or pan just acquire smooth cast iron that is easily restored.
 You can use simple cleaning tools you probably have at home or get serious with these cast iron cleaning tools.

 Depending on how rough your cast iron is you might be able to scrub it with some steel wool and dish detergent removing all the rust and grime buildup on the surface.
 If it is especially rough with caked on grime that just will not budge then you will have to cook the cast iron to get it clean.